mlbiocat/mlbiocat2025/_pages/about.md

 &nbsp;

 ## Panel Discussion
-A panel discussion will explore current challenges both from the experimental as well as the computational perspective.
+<p style="text-align: justify">A panel discussion will explore current challenges both from the experimental as well as the computational perspective.
 All workshop participants are invited to contribute to the discussion by submitting questions.
-Following the event, the discussion will be summarized in a white paper, which will be made available on bioRxiv.
+Following the event, the discussion will be summarized in a white paper, which will be made available on bioRxiv.</p>

 &nbsp;